Praha289/LibTrack/README.md

 ## 🔧 Features

-- 📖 Add and delete books
+- 📖 Add and delete books.
 - 🕐 Track issued and returned books
 - 👤 Manage users and due books with summary charts
 - 🔍 Search and filter books by title or author